austenapigo/lotus/README.md

     + deviance.beta
     + plot.beta

-.
+We think the metrics we propose can be leveraged in many different systems and have advantages over commonly-used multivariate techniques (e.g., ordination).
+We hope you find them useful!
 An alternative approach to multivariate methods that quantify host specificity per endophyte community are univariate metrics that quantify host specificity per endophyte species or molecular taxonomic unit (Apigo and Oono 2018).
 Multivariate methods may unintentionally neglect different types of host specificity that have long been recognized to exist on a continuum of phylogenetic, spatial and temporal scales (Poulin and Mouillot 2003, Krasnov et al. 2011, Poulin et al. 2011).
 For example, an individual endophyte could be restricted in the number of plants they associate with whereas others could be restricted in the phylogenetic or geographic breadth of available plants (Supplementary Figure 3).

-#### Have Questions, Comments or Suggestions?
+#### Have Questions or Suggestions?
 Please create an issue or feel free to email me directly (aapigo@ucsb.edu).
-I would like this package to be useful to others, so please let me know what worked well for you or what didn't.

 #### References
  Multiple-assemblage overlap measures